We are affiliated to Irene Chua Clinic. Visit website here.

 The embryos are usually transferred into the uterus 3 to 5 days after the fertilisation procedure.
 The procedure involves a catheter (a long, fine, and flexible tube) that is inserted into the uterus and a syringe to transfer the developed embryo.
 It is usually painless, but mild cramping is sometimes experienced.
 It may be performed under mild sedative.

-The embryo will implant in the lining of the uterus normally around 6 to 10 days after the egg retrieval, if the transfer is successful.
-In most cases, women can resume to normal activities, but rigorous actions should still be avoided after the embryo transfer.
+The embryo will implant in the lining of the uterus normally around 6 to 10 days after the egg retrieval if the transfer is successful.
+In most cases, women can resume normal activities, but rigorous actions should still be avoided after the embryo transfer.

 Who is a suitable candidate for IVF?